web-tiki/picture-builder/README.md

 - the heights of the thumbnails
 - the breakpoints
 - the thumbnail compression quality.

 It relies on the imagick php image library.

-## Function usage
+## Responsive image plugin usage
+The plugin can be called in template overrides.
+It is fired by a custom event: `buildPicture`.
+Here is an example:

 ```
+$dispatcher = JDispatcher::getInstance();
-pictureBuilder($imgUrl, $alt, $params);
+$dispatcher->trigger('buildPicture', $params);
 ```

-`$imgUrl` is the main image all the thumbnails should be generated from
-`$alt` is the alternative texte for the image
-`$params` is an array of parameters that define the sizes of the thumbnails, the breakpoints and the compression quality of the images.
+`$params` is an array.
 It looks like this :

 ```
-$params = array(
+$params = array (
-    'thumbWidth'  => array( 500, 750, 1000, 1600, 2000),
+    '' => array(
+        'url' => $imgUrl2,
+        'alt' => $alt,
-    'thumbHeight' => array( 250, 375, 500, 800, 1000),
+        'thumbParams' => array(
+            'thumbWidths'  => array( 600,    750,     1200,    1480,    2001),
+            'thumbHeights' => array( 600,    750,     1200,    1480,    2001),
-    'breakPoints' => array( 500, 750, 1000, 1600),
+            'breakPoints' => array(     450,     650,    950,    1500),
-    'quality'     => 60
+            'quality'     => 70
+        )
+    )
 );
 ```

+`url` is the original image all the thumbnails should be generated from
+`alt` is the alternative texte for the image
+`thumbParams` defines the sizes of thumbnails, breakpoints and tumbnail compression.
+It is either an array of sizes as shown above, either an id or string that refers to parameters set in the plugin options in backend.

-The thumbHeight can be `null` if you only need to specify the width of the thumbnails and keep the aspect ratio of the original image.
+The thumbHeights can be `null` if you only need to specify the width of the thumbnails and keep the aspect ratio of the original image.
-Default parameters can be set in the backend.

 ## Picture element output
 The plugin outputs a picture element for **responsive images**.
 This is an example HTML output :

 ```